SeaOfNodes/Simple/chapter03/README.md

 ## Extensions to Intermediate Representation

-In this chapter we do not add new nodes.
 To recap, our list of Nodes are:

 | Node Name  | Type    | Description                        | Inputs                                                           | Value                                                 |
 |------------|---------|------------------------------------|------------------------------------------------------------------|-------------------------------------------------------|